 Angela brought with her not just an enthusiasm for her subject, but a love of equestrian sports as well, which she has promoted very successfully within school.
 With a BA and PGCE from the University of Sussex, Angela teaches 4th Year, 5th Year and the Sixth Form.
 Angela is a firm believer in enriching students’ experience of English Literature and she frequently organises theatre trips for all years.
 Angela is a deeply committed teacher, ensuring that her students do as well as they possibly can, irrespective of ability.

-Matthew Godfrey MA – Deputy Head External Relations & Co-curriculum
+Matthew Godfrey MA Teacher of English, Deputy Head (External Relations & Co-curriculum)

 Matthew joined Caterham School in September 2013 as Deputy Head.
 A graduate of Durham University, he started his career in business before moving into teaching.
 He completed his teacher training at the University of London (Institute of Education).
 Caterham is the fourth school in which Matthew has taught; most recently, he was a boarding housemaster as well as an English teacher at Brighton College.
 He has a great love of Shakespeare and modern American literature.
 He is a keen sportsman – especially tennis, squash and skiing.

-Holly Howden BA (Hons) - Assistant Head of Fourth Year
+Mrs Holly Howden BA (Hons) Teacher of English, Assistant Head of Fifth Year

 Holly is a graduate of the University of Birmingham where she also obtained a PGCE.
 She taught English and Drama at Stratford-upon-Avon Grammar School for Girls for three years before taking a late gap year to explore Australia.
 Holly joined Caterham in January 2011 and is a firm believer in motivating students through creative and challenging lessons.
 Her approach enables students to produce presentations and videos through independent learning, making full use of our ICT facilities.
 Holly also organises the school Running Club and enjoys training the middle distance runners at Athletics Club.

-Lydia Tapley BA, DipSpLD, AMBDA Head of Lower School, SENCo, RPSE
+Mrs Lydia Tapley BA, DipSpLD, AMBDA Teacher of English, Head of Lower School, SENCo, RPSE

 A graduate of the Chatham University, Pittsburgh, USA with a PGCE from the University of London, Lydia is heavily involved in the teaching and pastoral care of the younger pupils within the school.
 She completed the OCR Diploma in teaching pupils with Specific Learning Difficulties and took on the role of SENCo in September 2005.
 Amidst her many responsibilities to the school, she finds time to teach English to Lower School pupils.

-Andion Van Niekerk BA - Head of Townsend House
+Andion Van Niekerk BA Teacher of English, Head of Townsend House

 Andion holds a BA from the University of Pretoria (SA) and has previously taught in South Africa and Switzerland.
 Andion teaches the First and Second Year, who thrive on his creative approach to the subject and simply adore him!
 Outside the classroom, Andion never stops, but you might spot him training young acrobats in the school’s infamous circus club or running the Junior Boarding House.